libbpf/libbpf-rs/libbpf-rs/README.md

 See [full documentation here](https://docs.rs/libbpf-rs).

 This crate adheres to Cargo's [semantic versioning rules][cargo-semver].
+At a minimum, it builds with the most recent Rust stable release minus five minor versions ("N - 5").
+E.g., assuming the most recent Rust stable is `1.68`, the crate is guaranteed to build with `1.63` and higher.

 ## Contributing